 States) for assistance with your RRB tax statement inquiries.
+If you are in the United States or Canada, you can call the RRB toll free at 1-800-808-0772.
+You can also visit the RRB on the Internet at www.rrb.gov.
 If you have any questions about how to figure your taxable payments or what amounts to show on your income tax returns, contact the IRS.
-You may visit the RRB on the Internet at www.rrb.gov.